things to do in cuba

 10. Visit Cuba’s Pristine Cayos

 Some of Cuba’s most popular destinations aren’t actually on the Cuban mainland – they’re the tiny cays (cayos) that rim most of the island, sitting just offshore.
-While each cay is unique, they’re generally known for having Cuba’s most famous and luxurious resorts, and are home to the island’s best beaches.
+While each cay is unique, they’re generally known for having Cuba’s most famous and luxurious resorts and are home to the island’s best beaches.

 These are some of the most popular cays for visitors to Cuba: